Fantom-Factory/heroku-buildpack-fantom/README.md

 ### Example Script

-If *ALL* your dependant pods are available from the same repository (probably [Status302][status302-repo]), then here is a useful script that installs everything for you:
+If *ALL* your dependant pods are available from the same repository (probably [Eggbox][eggbox-repo]), then here is a useful script that installs everything for you:

 ```
 #!java